-Changing Control Vectors with the Pre-Exclusive-OR Technique
+Changing control vectors with the pre-exclusive-OR technique

 Use the pre-exclusive-OR technique to change a key's control vector when exporting or importing the key from or to a CCA cryptographic node.
 By exclusive-ORing information with the KEK used to import or export the key, you can effectively change the control vector associated with the key.
 The pre-exclusive-OR technique requires exclusive-ORing additional information into the value of the IMPORTER or EXPORTER KEK by one of the following methods:

-Exchange the KEK in the form of a plaintext value or in the form of key parts.
-For example, if you use the Key_Part_Import verb to enter the KEK key parts, you can enter another part that is set to the value of the pre-exclusive-OR quantity (which quantity is discussed later).

-Use the Key_Generate verb to generate an IMPORTER/EXPORTER pair of KEKs, with the KEY-PART control vector bit set on.
+- Exchange the KEK in the form of a plaintext value or in the form of key parts.
+For example, if you use the Key_Part_Import verb to enter the KEK key parts, you can enter another part that is set to the value of the pre-exclusive-OR quantity (which quantity is discussed later). - Use the Key_Generate verb to generate an IMPORTER/EXPORTER pair of KEKs, with the KEY-PART control vector bit set on.
 Then use the Key_Part_Import verb to enter an additional key part that is set to the value of the pre-exclusive-OR quantity.

 To understand how you can change a key's control vector when importing or exporting keys, you must first understand the importing and exporting process.
-For example, when exporting key K, the cryptogram $e^{}Km \oplus CV{k}(K)$ is changed to the cryptogram $e^{}KEK \oplus CV{k1}(K)$.
+For example, when exporting key K, the cryptogram $e^{Km \oplus CV_k}(K)$ is changed to the cryptogram $e^{KEK \oplus CV{k1}}(K)$.

-- 1. The first cryptogram is read as "the multiple encipherment of key K by the key formed from the exclusive-OR of the master key and the control vector, CV_k , of key K." - The second cryptogram is read as "the multiple encipherment of key K by the key formed from the exclusive-OR of the KEK and the control vector, CV{k1}, of key K." KEK represents the value of the EXPORTER key. - 3.
+- The first cryptogram is read as the multiple encipherment of key K by the key formed from the exclusive-OR of the master key and the control vector, CV_k, of key K. - The second cryptogram is read as the multiple encipherment of key K by the key formed from the exclusive-OR of the KEK and the control vector, CV{k1}, of key K. KEK represents the value of the EXPORTER key. - 3.
 A control vector of value binary zero is equivalent to not having a control vector.

 The CCA specifies that in all but one case, CV_k is the same as CV{k1} .
-The exception is that a DATA key whose CV_k contains the value of a default CV for that key type, has a CV{k1} equal to binary zero.
+The exception is that a DATA key where the CV_k contains the value of a default CV for that key type, has a CV{k1} value equal to binary zero.

-To change the control vector on key K, the KEK must be set to the value:
+To change the control vector on key K, the KEK must be set to the value: $KEK \oplus CV{k1} \oplus CV{k2}$

-$\mathsf{KEK} \oplus \mathsf{CV}{\mathsf{k1}} \oplus \mathsf{CV}{\mathsf{k2}}$